angular/angular/src/material/progress-spinner/progress-spinner.md

 progress-spinners use the theme's primary color.
 This can be changed to `'accent'` or `'warn'`.

 ### Accessibility

+`MatProgressSpinner` implements the ARIA `role="progressbar"` pattern.
+By default, the spinner sets `aria-valuemin` to `0` and `aria-valuemax` to `100`.
+Avoid changing these values, as this may cause incompatiblity with some assitive technology.

-Each progress spinner should be given a meaningful label via `aria-label` or `aria-labelledby`.
+Always provide an accessible label via `aria-label` or `aria-labelledby` for each spinner.